Skip to main content

 Bibliofiche

-This digitized library has been created by Bibliofiche, a library service company that has served the library community since 1969.
+This digitized archive was created by Bibliofiche, a library service company that has served the library community since 1969.
 In 2001, this company developed a leading open source library and information management system that has been adopted by about eighty per cent of New York State School Library System cooperatives.

 Back to top